Earn a fixed interest rate on a wide choice of terms with a Gateway Bank personal term deposit.Read more…

 As an Australian resident, you must pay tax on all the income you receive each year, including interest income earned from savings accounts and term deposits.
 So if you’ve been paid interest on a term deposit in the past financial year, you’ll need to declare that amount on your next tax return.

-How much tax will I pay on term deposit interest?
+Here's how much tax you'll pay on term deposit interest

-The interest you earn on your term deposit will be taxed at the same marginal tax rate that applies to the rest of your income.
-The table below shows the ATO’s marginal tax rates for the 2016–17 financial year.
+The interest you earn on your term deposit will be added to your total taxable incomes, and taxed at the same marginal tax rate that applies to the rest of your income.
+The table below shows the ATO’s marginal tax rates for the current financial year.

 If your term deposit has a term of less than one year, you will need to declare any interest payment you receive in your tax return for that year.
-However, if you have invested your money for a period of longer than 12 months, when you declare your income depends on when your deposit matures and when interest is paid on your account.
+However, if you have invested your money for a period of longer than 12 months, when you declare your interest income depends on when the interest is paid on your account.

 If interest is paid at maturity, you will need to declare that interest on your tax return for the year in which your investment matures.
 However, if interest is credited to you throughout the term, for example if you receive monthly or half-yearly interest payments, you will need to declare any interest earned for the financial year in which it was credited to your account.